Maharnab-Saikia/Glassmorphism/README.md

 ## Usage

-Once the app is running, you can interact with various glassmorphism UI components and experience the smooth animations.
-Explore different sections and buttons to get a feel for the engaging user experience provided by this app.
+Once the app is running, you can interact with various glassmorphism UI components and generates CSS codes.
+Explore to get a feel for the engaging user experience provided by this app.

 ## Contributing

 Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue on the [GitHub repository](https://github.com/your-username/glassmorphism-react-app/issues).
+If you have any suggestions, bug reports, or feature requests, please open an issue on the [GitHub repository](https://github.com/Maharnab-Saikia/Glassmorphism/issues).

 ## License